Said Nursi: Teachings and movement

-Humanity faced the greatest corruption of this period and the danger of unbelief, which was the greatest threat to humanity.
-Therefore, according to him, the greatest service in this period was the service of faith rescue, and Risale-i Nur, who did this duty properly, represented the great Mahdism of the End Times.
-However, he was carrying out the first and most important steps of this task, which he called "the service of faith and the Quran" with his books called "Risale-i nur", and was preparing the ground and program for another person to come after him.
+Said believed that humanity faced the greatest corruption during his "New Said" period and the danger of unbelief, which was the greatest threat to humanity.
+Therefore, according to him, the greatest service in this period was the service of saving people's faith, and Risale-i Nur, who did this duty properly.
+His commentary argues that the Quran encompasses the knowledge which allows for modern science.